-Maddy has a law degree from the Schulich School of Law (2010) and a Master of Law degree from Cambridge University (2014), for which she received the Right Honourable Paul Martin Sr. Scholarship and other awards.
-She is a member of the Law Society of Upper Canada (2011) and the Nova Scotia Barristers’ Society (2015).
+Maddy has a law degree from the Schulich School of Law (2010) and a Master of Law from Cambridge University (2014).
+She is a recipient of the Right Honourable Paul Martin Sr. Scholarship and was recognized by Cambridge University for her academic achievements in her graduate work.

-Since 2016 Maddy has been a member of the Board of Directors of Alice House, an organization providing safe second-stage housing and supportive counselling for women leaving domestic violence.
+Maddy is a past board member of Devour!
+The Food Film Fest and Alice House, an organization providing second-stage housing and counselling for women leaving domestic violence.

 - Ontario, 2011